Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{In-Distribution Tasks}

-We compare the performance of \method{} against two baselines for three tasks: circle-peg insertion with a 3mm clearance, circle-peg insertion with a 2mm clearance, and USB cable plugging. \Cref{tab:main_results} shows the overall results for the in-distribution tasks.
-We notice that for the easiest task, circle-peg insertion with the highest clearance (3mm), the tactile-augmented approaches significantly outperform the vision-only model.
-Both TactileConcat and \method{} have similar success rates.
+We compare the performance of \method{} against three baselines for four tasks: circle-peg insertion with a 3mm clearance, circle-peg insertion with a 2mm clearance, USB cable plugging and drawer opening. \Cref{tab:main_results} shows the overall results for the in-distribution tasks.
+We observe that for the easiest task, circle-peg insertion with the highest clearance (3mm), \method{} and TactileConcat significantly outperform the vision-only and cross-attention models, achieving similar success rates.
 However, we notice that the percentage of direct insertions is considerably higher for our method, highlighting the model's ability to leverage tactile signals without degrading the vision ones.
 Further, both average maximum force and average completion time are lower for \method{}.
 This suggests that our modality fusion approach allows for time-efficient task execution as well as improved sensitivity to contact dynamics.
-This trend continues for the other two tasks, but we notice that the overall performance of the TactileConcat approach, when compared against \method{}, decreases as the tasks get harder.
-These results can be visualized in \Cref{fig:main-plots}.
+This trend continues for the other three tasks, but we notice that the overall performance of the TactileConcat approach, when compared against \method{}, decreases as the tasks get harder.
+The insertion results can be visualized in \Cref{fig:main-plots}.